kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/manage_jobs_without_queue_name.md

 ---

-This page describes how to configure Kueue to ensure that all Workloads submitted in namespaces intended for use by _batch users_ will be managed by Kueue even if they lack a local-queue label.
+This page describes how to configure Kueue to ensure that all Workloads submitted in namespaces intended for use by _batch users_ will be managed by Kueue even if they lack the queue-name label.

 ## Before you begin